 As leaders, we spend an enormous amount of time crafting our proactive messages to employees, teams, and customers.
 We deliver passionate speeches, write thoughtful emails, and frame strategic conversations.
 We invest our energy and time in those planned communications with the hope and intent that our teams will hear the messages and act on them.

-And to raise the stakes even higher, in those human moments, we’re communicating not just through what we say, but in how we behave, who we pay attention to and the non-verbal clues we send off.
+And to raise the stakes even higher, in those human moments, we’re communicating not just through what we say but in how we behave, who we pay attention to, and the non-verbal clues we send off.

 As leaders, we have great communication opportunities we often miss in the moment.
-It takes only a few seconds more to explain the strategic rationale for a decision, to explain why you are asking a question, to offer a reminder of why something is a priority.
+It takes only a few seconds more to explain the strategic rationale for a decision, to explain why you are asking a question, or to offer a reminder of why something is a priority.
 Leaders who actively use the day-to-day opportunities, either virtually or in-person, to communicate will increase what their teams hear and internalize.
 Because, as we know, everyone’s watching.

 Amanda Young Hickman